SEO vs PPC vs Social Media, Gorillas, Bunnies, Google’s Brain, SEO “Experts”, and SEO Consultants

 There are a lot of services like Social Media that provide you with activity, but not measurable progress.
 This is one of the biggest forms of wasted capital in internet marketing that I see out there.
 A company sells you on all sorts of extra features that result in no extra business in your pocket.

 You can do this calculation much more accurately with Pay Per Click (PPC).
-However, PPC is far more expensive than SEO and its costs have been increasing for business owners by 50%-150% per year!
+However, PPC is far more expensive than SEO and its costs have been increasing for business owners by as much 50%-150% per year!
 As low quality SEO providers get the boot from Google’s algorthims, companies flee to PPC.
+Furthermore, you’re not really building something that has powerful exponential growth built in like SEO.

 Don’t get me wrong — PPC can be great if its profitable for your business.
 However, would you rather pay less or more for the same traffic?